 Darker roast = more brittle = more fines = faster water absorption = more resistance to water = longer extraction

-And what does that mean for the taste?
+And what does this mean in terms of taste?

-Dreispitz in 41sec: flat, little acidity, dense, not very rounded, dull
+Dreispitz in 41sec: flat, little acidity, dense, not very round, dull

-Leica in 20sec: high acidity, little sweetness, slightly watery, bitter
+Leica in 20sec: lots of acidity, little sweetness, somewhat watery, tart

 We always recommend working with a gram scale.
-Especially when setting up your grinders, scales will make you fast and efficient.
+Especially when you are adjusting your grinders, scales help you be quick and efficient.

 What do we need to change now?